kcartlidge/ArgsParser/README.md

 // Define the options and flags, including whether required and any default values. var indent = 2;
+var now = DateTime.Now.ToString("s");
 var parser = new Parser(args)
     .SupportsOption<int>("port", "Port to start the dev server on", 1337)    // Optional, with default.
     .RequiresOption<string>("read", "Folder to read the site from", "site")  // Required, with default.
     .RequiresOption<string>("write", "CSV file to write the result to")      // Required, no default.
+    .RequiresOption<DateTime>("from", "Earliest date/time", "01 JAN 1980")   // Required, with default.
     .SupportsFlag("serve", "Start the site going in a dev server")           // Optional flag.
     .SupportsFlag("force", "Overwrite any destination content")              // Optional flag.
     .AddCustomValidator("write", IsCSV)  // Automatic extra check.
     .ShowHelpLegend(true)  // Include explanatory notes in Help text?
     .Help(indent, "Usage:")  // Show instructions to the user.
     .Parse()  // Check the provided input arguments.
     .ShowProvided(indent, "Provided:");  // Summarise the provided options and flags.

 // Show any errors, and abort. if (parser.HasErrors)